 Many of our staff sit on international and national committees, demonstrating the recognition of our work at the highest level.
 Through the Stockholm Environment Institute we have particularly strong links to global policy makers such as the United Nations Environment Programme and the World Health Organisation.

-The Environment Department has established a number of key partnerships with major environmental organisations including the Stockholm Environment Institute, the Food and Environment Research Agency (FERA) and the CIRCLE Institute (Centre for the Integration of Research, Conservation and Learning).
+We've established a number of key partnerships with major environmental organisations including the Stockholm Environment Institute, the Food and Environment Research Agency (FERA) and the CIRCLE Institute (Centre for the Integration of Research, Conservation and Learning).
 Students, both undergraduate and postgraduate, can benefit from these partnerships through access to expertise in lectures, workshops and seminars, and through the research and internship opportunities they provide.